 So how do we effectively market small groups in a church?
 First, it starts with an understanding that it is not so much about the individual small groups, the current group season, it is about the long view about becoming a culture.
 Companies like Apple and Starbucks have a well-understood culture, and while they take risks, their risks fit who they are and their overall brand message.
 Yes, we aren’t companies, but we have an even higher responsibility to keep the message clear and influence our church and community to take steps to grow in faith.
 But that won’t happen if the message is unclear, if the immediate is the only focus, and if there is no longview for outcomes.
 The first step in effectively marketing small groups is to know why you do them and what exactly you hope they accomplish.
 This seems intuitive, but churches have a variety of answers to those questions, and if why and what aren’t clearly defined marketing the message of how, small groups will never be clear.

-Once you are clear about that, there are some tips which will help you in your effort to market small groups.
+Once you are clear about that, here are 6 tips which will help you in marketing small groups.

 - Take Advantage of Natural Season.
 In every culture there are natural seasons that lend themselves to beginnings.
 In the contexts in which I currently minister, much of life revolves around school calendars.
 That means the fall is a prime time when families are thinking about commitments, calendars and the coming school year.
 This is often when they are making their decisions about how they hope to spend their time over the next several months.
 What they can invest time in and what they won’t be able to.
 This is a time that must be leveraged for small groups.
 Otherwise, time has often already been allowed to other areas and families simply don’t have the margin to join groups, no matter how great of an idea it might seem.

 - Potential Seasons to Leverage